Federal Military Memorial Cemetery: Design

 Funeral houses are rich in interior decoration in the form of mosaic panels.
 The first is decorated in a state-owned, powerful style, decorated with symbols in the form of Kremlin towers, a two-headed eagle.
 The second mourning house is decorated in a military style.
 At the end of the burial zone, the monument "Tribulation" is established: the mother with the dying warrior son.
 Before the sculpture is a bowl of water, symbolizing sadness, in the center of the water mirror the Eternal fire burns.

 On both sides of the Mall are 15 special sites intended for burial of the Supreme Commander-in-Chief of the Armed Forces of the Russian Federation.
-Land plots for permanent graves have an area of 5 sq.m. – 2.5 x 2 meters.
+Land plots for permanent graves have an area of 5 sq.m. – 2.5 × 2 meters.
 Only one person can be buried in one section and subsequently his spouse or spouse.

 With each burial of a military person, military honors are stipulated, regulated by the Charter of garrison and guard services of the Armed Forces of the Russian Federation.
 When burial of civilians, regulations are in place for burial according to the state protocol, where an honor guard, an orchestra, a solemn march are also provided.

 A uniform regulation of tombstones is in place: a bust or bas-relief.
 The base and its base are made of natural stone (granite of black, red or gray colors).
 In some cases, they are made of bronze.
 Established not earlier than one year after the burial, relatives can choose only the color of the stone.
 Uniform requirements are also applied to the design of the memorial plate for the columbarium niche – it is made of bronze or black granite.
 An inscription with an honorary (military) rank (if any), a surname, a name, a patronymic, a date of birth and death is put on the memorial plate.